 Part 2: How to Get Deleted Contacts Back with Ease and Safety?

-Android SMS Recovery may help you a lot to retrieve contacts from Android phone memory or SIM Card.
+Android SMS Recovery may help you a lot to retrieve deleted/lost contacts from Androidphone memory or SIM Card.
 It is a program with human-based designs which is quick and easy to use.
 And the software support many Android devices such as Samsung, HTC, Motorola, LG and Sony.
+It's able to restore data from Android phones even after factory reset.
 By the way, iPhone Data Recovery can help you recover lost contacts from iPhone if you are a iPhone user.

 Note: Please turn off your data first in case your old contacts are overwritten.
 The lost contacts still exist in your phone and can be recovered.
 But, once they are written over, we can not restore them again.

 The best software ever to restore lost contacts on Android

 1. Save deleted contacts from Android as printable VCF, CSV, or HTML file.

 2. Fully support multiple Android phones.
 Click here to check if your phone or tablet is supported.